HernanBritosBogado/gitLesson/README.md

 I would use the command <git pull> to have locally all the recently changes from others dev and prevent possible conflict.

     b.
 What merge method would you use and why?
 I would use <git merge> command to merge the changes.
-This is the usually way to do it, and It use the recursive method.
+This is the usually way to do it, and It use the Fast-forward method.